bundickm/AWS_Cloud_Foundations_Study_Materials/Module 3 Notes.md

 An AWS Region is a geographical area.

 - Data replication across Regions is controlled by you.
-- Communicationbetween Regions uses AWS backbone network infrastructure.
+- Communication between Regions uses AWS backbone network infrastructure.
 - Each Region provides full redundancy and connectivity to the network.
 - A Region typically consists of two or more Availability Zones